 2) Julia E., 1868-1928, who married Earnest Worcester, a Chicago architect.

 3) James C., 1872-1942, a civil Engineer at the Chicago Columbia Exposition.

 He, and his brother Edwin, was in the Civil War.
 He enlisted August of 1862 and received a medical discharge 7 January 1863.
 The discharge certificate reads: "James McAffee, a Sergeant of Captain Elias Cosper's Company, (E) of the 74th.
 Illinois Regiment of the United States Volunteers Infantry was enlisted by Capt.
 J. B. Kew of the.......
 Regiment of.... at Harlem, Winnebago Co., Illinois, on the 11th. day of August 1862, to serve 3 years; he was born in the U. S. of America, is thirty five years of age, five feet nine inches high, light complexion, blue eyes, Brown hair, and by occupation when enlisted a Farmer.
 During the last two months said soldier has been unfit for duty 60 days.
 (Surgeon's diagnosis is written here but, difficult to read).
 Discharged this seventh day of January 1863, at Bowling Green, Ky.
 M.D.Manson, Br'g.
 Gen'l, Commanding the Post.
 (Words in italics are hand written on blank spaces in document.)3

-breathed his last this morning.
-He served in the
+days past, breathed his last this morning.
+He served in the Civil